HelloWorld-1017/HelloWorld-1017.github.io/_posts/python/python crash course/2024-08-23-Python-File-and-Exception.md

 ---
-title: "Takeaways from Eric Matthes's book, <i>Python Crash Course</i>: Read and Write Files, and Handle Exceptions in Python"
+title: "Takeaways from <i>Python Crash Course</i>: Read and Write Files, and Handle Exceptions in Python"
 categories:
  - Python
 tags: